 Memoirs give us hope.
 If they could overcome their situation, then there is hope for me too.
 Also when I read memoir, I can see how we all have the same basic needs—to be loved and accepted, even though our stories and journeys are different.
 Reading memoir offers hope.

-Writing my memoir, Even Rain Is Just Water, coming May 30th, 2017 (PRE-ORDERS available now on Amazon), empowered me to break the silences of my past, to live in the present, for a brighter future.
+Writing my memoir, Even Rain Is Just Water (paperback available June 30th, 2017), empowered me to break the silences of my past, to live in the present, for a brighter future.
 It is my hope that Even Rain Is Just Water will encourage others who have felt displaced, disconnected and alone.

 In the process of writing my memoir, I learned that there are other women with stories like mine.
 I curate this blog to help them tell their stories.